Altitude Adjustment: 5 Things You Do at the Airport That Make You an A-Hole

 This post is also available in: ไทย

-So being a considerate traveler is thus in everyone’s best interests, right?
+Being a considerate traveler is in everyone’s best interests, right?
 With that in mind, we’ve compiled a short list of things not to do while flying.
 (Nah, we’re not bitter.
 What makes you say that?)

 When traveling, follow these simple rules of airport etiquette: